Research Case Study · Kennesaw State University · Summer 2020

 03 / Design Implications

-What this means for designing social products.
+What does this mean for designing social products?

 04 / Reflection

-What this work taught me.
+What this work taught me

 Read the full research report.